r-smits/pmr_order_book/README.md

 Purpose of project

-Learning about polymorphic memory resource to create an arena allocator.
+Order book backed by polymorphic memory resource used to create an arena allocator.
+This is a monotonic allocator meaning it can only be deallocated in its entirety.

-Allocation at beginning of lifetime of a program should be faster than allocation with default allocator.
+However, a single allocation at beginning of lifetime of a program should be faster than allocation with default allocator.
 Therefore we should be able to benchmark this and notice the difference in latency.
 This repository is meant to test this.